 To access ASME products from the Libraries home page:

-Select A for ASME, then scroll down and select the ASME Journals.
+Select A for ASME, then scroll down and select the ASME Journals, or type ASME into the search box.

-The ASME Digital Library has direct access to ASME Transaction Jounrals.
+The ASME Digital Library has direct access to ASME Transaction Journals.

 The Discovery Park Library also has the ASME Journals in print.
 To locate a specific journal, do a journal title search in the UNT Library Catalog.